KNowledgeOnWebScale/hedge-spec/examples/uc-11/description-11.md

 # Use Case Description

 Access by physician as data controller to specific subset of data with a known URI to be refined with dynamic values for secondary use (e.g. analyze the weight outcomes of an HCP's own patient population from first encounter until 1 year after surgery), without time limitation.
+Data subset defined from the patient's policy side.

 For that:
 - The patient has a [policy](policy-11.ttl) that allows a subset of her health data to be read for secondary use after being pseudonymised.